Home Care Worker Immigration Pilots

 IRCC has introduced new permanent resident pathways for home care workers

-These pathways hit their application cap through the Workers in Canada stream, within hours of launching.
+These pilot pathways hit their application cap in 2025 within hours of launching, and are currently not accepting applications at this time.

 This CanadaVisa page will outline key eligibility factors and conditions, and application procedures for applicants to these new pathways.